 Remember that herb spiral from last week’s IF post?
 Well, Dave and I made one, and it was so much fun that we made a second one!

-The plants out front have been doing so well that we’ve expanded our food-growing adventures to the back!
+The plants out front have been doing so well that we’ve expanded our food-growing adventures to the back, and our pair of herb spirals are my favorite part of our new backyard garden.
 Here’s how you can build your very own spiral herb garden.

 I’ve confessed already about my tragic history killing plants, but an iCal reminder to water my containers three times a week and my husband’s kindness in sharing his organic plant food have made a big difference.
 The containers out front are doing really well, and I decided to push myself with some food plants out back, too!